BlackRock first quarter profit steady as ETFs draw billions

 BlackRock Inc (BLK.N), the world's largest asset manager, said first-quarter profits were steady, bolstered by strong inflows into its popular iShares exchange-traded fund business.

-Assets under management at BlackRock totalled $3.68 trillion, up 5 percent during the quarter and 1 percent from a year earlier.
+Assets under management at BlackRock totalled $3.68 trillion (2.30 trillion pounds), up 5 percent during the quarter and 1 percent from a year earlier.

-Customers withdrew a net $10.3 billion from long-term funds; but excluding a single, previously announced withdrawal of $36 billion from an indexed fixed income account, BlackRock said it had inflow of $25.7 billion.
-Just in iShares alone, customers added a net $18.2 billion, a 74 percent increase from the same quarter last year.
+Customers withdrew a net $10.3 billion (6.4 billion pounds) from long-term funds; but excluding a single, previously announced withdrawal of $36 billion (22 billion pounds) from an indexed fixed income account, BlackRock said it had inflow of $25.7 billion (16.0 billion pounds).
+Just in iShares alone, customers added a net $18.2 billion (11.3 billion pounds), a 74 percent increase from the same quarter last year.
 Over half the total went into bond ETFs.

-The flows reflected a preference for BlackRock's indexed offerings.
-For example, investors added $7.4 billion to stock index funds and withdrew $4.5 billion from active stock funds.

 Profit per share increased 9 percent even as net income rose less than 1 percent.
 BlackRock's number of fully diluted shares outstanding declined to 182 million from 194 million a year earlier.